yeemachine/ai-mocap/README.md

 ## Course Objectives:
 - Understand the principles and components of MediaPipe
 - Use MediaPipe Face Mesh, Hand Tracking, and Pose Tracking solutions
-- Apply video effects using WebGL frameworks like Three.js, Pixi.js, P5.js etc
+- Apply video effects using your preferred graphics frameworks
 - Integrate MediaPipe with TensorFlow.js and WebGL
 - Design and implement a web-based video effect project